 These beautiful, mist covered peaks are home to an amazing array of animals and plants, with over 1500 species of plants alone found here (more than all the species in the UK!).
 Bushwalking is hugely popular and the best way to see the sights.

 Well established trails include Mount Trio, a 3km round trip, or the more challenging Bluff Knoll at 6km and 1095m, but be warned, all trails here are steep and require sturdy boots, loads of water and a good level of fitness.
-Guided tours such as our Perth to Adelaide or Adelaide to Perth routes are a good idea in these regions as you’ll not only have the expertise of a trained guide, but you’ll be taken to see the best view points in the Stirling Ranges.
+Guided tours such as our Perth to Adelaide or Adelaide to Perth routes are a good idea in these regions.
+You’ll not only have the expertise of a trained guide, but you’ll be taken to see the best view points in the Stirling Ranges.
 Whether you head out solo or with a group, you’ll be rewarded with spectacular views and possible sightings of some of Australia’s most ridiculously cute mammals including the western pygmy possum and even dibblers, cute rodents who were thought to have become extinct but have been reintroduced to the area.